Some Republicans worry voting limits will hurt the GOP, too

 “The suppression tactics included in this bill would hurt the Republican Party as much or more than its opposition,” Texas state Rep. Lyle Larson, a Republican, said in an opinion column this week.
 “One can only wonder — are the bill authors trying to make it harder for Republican voters to vote?”

-On Thursday, Florida Gov. Ron DeSantis signed a wide-ranging voting bill.
-And early Friday, the GOP-controlled Texas House of Representatives advanced sweeping election bills after debate that started Thursday stretched well into the night.
+On Thursday, Florida Gov. Ron DeSantis signed a wide-ranging voting bill, making his state the latest to tighten its election rules, while lawmakers in GOP-controlled Texas debated new limits on voting well into the night.
 The push for new restrictions comes even though former President Donald Trump won both states last year and Republican officials touted their elections as fair and efficient.
 Critics charge the effort is meant to make it harder for Democrats to vote.

 Florida's new law requires voters to request their mail ballots every two years, rather than every four.
 Critics of the idea argue that could lower voter turnout in off-year elections, when already far fewer voters cast ballots.